Wikia/app/extensions/SignDocument/README.txt

 		[1.1.2] It should run on all operating systems that MW supports;
 		however, it has only been tested on SuSE Linux 10.1 and Red Hat Fedora Core 4.
-		[1.1.3] ExtensionFunctions.php must be installed in your extensions directory.
-This can be downloaded from subversion.

 	[1.2] Verify that you have all the needed files (see |4| below) in the directoy "<wikiroot>/extensions/SignDocument".
 If you need the extension